starlingx-staging/stx-packaging/README.md

 ## Building

-Here are some step by step series of examples that tell you how to get a development env running acording to different scenarios:
+Here are some step by step series of examples that tell you how to get a development env running according to different scenarios:

 ### Building a package provided by Starling X ( Flock service )

 #### Set up git repository that host the source and build scripts

-After executing setup.sh the repositories that we specifies on the repo file are downloaded , ie:
+After executing setup.sh the repositories that we specify on the repo file are downloaded, ie:

 ```
 $ cat repos